 The master's thesis is a potential culminating activity in the MBA program.
 Students selecting the thesis option must pass Research Methods before taking the MBA Thesis.
 Time limits for the completion of an MBA thesis are 3 years, and for a PhD dissertation, 4 years.
 For further information on Graduate School procedures for research, see the Thesis/Dissertation section of the general information for the Graduate School (p.
-Error!
-Bookmark not defined.)
+64).